-New Jersey Child Endangerment Attorney
+New Jersey Child Endangerment Lawyers

 Child Endangerment Laws

-New Jersey has specific laws regarding the protection of children from mistreatment, often referred to as the Endangering the Welfare of Children statute.
+New Jersey has specific laws regarding the protection of children from mistreatment, often referred to as the Endangering the Welfare of Child statute.
 Any person found guilty of sexual misconduct with a child or abuse or neglect of a child may be accused of child endangerment under this law, and the repercussions of a conviction can have serious adverse effects on your life.
 Sadly, though, sometimes accusations of child endangerment are based on false claims from ex-spouses or anonymous sources.

 What Constitutes Child Endangerment?